Game and Tournament Rules

 • If the listed tie-breakers do not conclusively establish seeding order, the tournament director shall, in their sole discretion, choose a random method (coin flip, number draw, etc.) to break any ties.

-• For the Final, if a 1-seed is playing a 2-seed, the 1-seed shall be the home team.
-If both teams finished in the same position in their respective pools, the tie-breaker rules noted above will determine which team shall be home team.
-Results from the playoff games shall be counted toward all calculations.
+• If both teams finished in the same position in their respective pools, the tie-breaker rules noted above will determine which team shall be home team.

 Participation Rules